ITopGun/RadioWanjy/README.md

 # RadioWanjy
-This is radio stream website written in PHP, MySQL
+This is radio stream website written in PHP, MySQL.
+Open sourced and maintained by ITopGun.